Nithur-M/work-from-anywhere/site-reliability-engineer-jobs.md

 <li>Enhance our automation around infrastructure provisioning and configuration management to prioritize efficiency, scalability and reliability.</li>
 <li>Help identify the future technical direction of our deployment with an effort to improve reliability and performance.</li>
 <li>Work closely with software engineers to triage production issues and identify appropriate remediation, including code changes and performance considerations.</li>
 <li>Participate in our on-call rotation.
 Currently, there are two daily shifts, covering the North American Eastern Time Zone (12AM-12PM and 12PM-12AM).
 Exact shift schedules may be subject to change in future, but currently we expect you to be on-call for one week, about every 4-5 weeks.
-During this week, you will be scheduled 12PM-12AM Eastern Time (including the weekend), with an expectation of being about 10 minutes away from a keyboard while outside of your primary working hours.</li>
+During this week, you will be scheduled<strong> 12PM-12AM Eastern Time (including the weekend)</strong>, with an expectation of being about 10 minutes away from a keyboard while outside of your primary working hours.</li>
 </ul>
 <p><br></p>
 <p><strong>What You Will Bring to DuckDuckGo</strong></p>